 Heating pads, meanwhile, improve circulation to painful areas and have proven themselves to be as effective as pain medication at relieving period cramps overall.

-If these yoga poses for period cramps don’t help, most doctors recommend taking up to 600 mg of Ibuprofen every six hours to decrease prostaglandin buildup, which in turn relieves painful cramps.
+If the below yoga poses for period cramps don’t help, most doctors recommend taking up to 600 mg of Ibuprofen every six hours to decrease prostaglandin buildup, which in turn relieves painful cramps.
 But first, yoga.

 Supta Baddha Konasana aka “Reclining Goddess”